fbertos/atlax360-hi-exercise/README.md

 1. Create indexes on these tables to increase the performance

-2. Create a Python command line process in order to move our data from SQL Server into a CSV file to be loaded into a Datawarehouse
+2. Create a Python command line program in order to move our Item data from SQL Server into a CSV file to be loaded into a Datawarehouse (only active items)

 In order to achieve that, please: